jadecobra/python_tdd_exercises/source/data structures: None.rst

            def test_is_none_a_tuple(self):
                self.assertIsNotNone(())
                self.assertIsNotNone((1, 2, 3, 'n'))
-    the terminal now shows another :doc:`AssertionError` for the next line in our test but with a different message
+    the terminal now shows another :doc:`AssertionError` for the next line in the test but with a different message
   .. code-block:: python

        AssertionError: None is not an instance of <class 'tuple'>